-Critical accounting judgment - Determining the incremental borrowing rate
+Critical accounting estimate - Determining the incremental borrowing rate

-The Company's incremental borrowing rate applied to the lease liability arising from the lease contracts is 6.84% (2022 - 6.84%).
+The Company's incremental borrowing rate applied to the lease liability arising from the lease contracts is 6.59% (2023 - 6.84%).
 The rate was determined in reference to the prevailing bank lending rates that are reflective of the Company's own credit risk taking into consideration the nature of the leased asset and other terms and conditions of the lease contracts.

-Note 18 - Financial risk and capital management
+18 Financial risk and capital management